-- Streamline policy papers and positions developed by various WMG thematic and/or advocacy working groups and convert materials for global advocacy purposes - Conduct advocacy meetings in New York and regional meetings on behalf of the WMG and organize members to participate with adequate preparation and strategy - Ensure the WMG has a well-functioning secretariat, which can be covered by OPs, or can be subcontracted, and includes maintaining websites, other social media, listserves, organizing travel and logistics for meetings, etc.
+- Conduct advocacy meetings in New York and regional meetings on behalf of the WMG and organize members to participate with adequate preparation and strategy - Ensure the WMG has a well-functioning secretariat, which can be covered by OPs, or can be subcontracted, and includes maintaining websites, other social media, listserves, organizing travel and logistics for meetings, etc. - Other responsibilities not mentioned here are likely to come up over the course of the term and OPs are expected to coordinate as a team to ensure that the responsibilities and burden of work are equitably shared among all OPs.

-5) Process for Nominations, Selection and Ending of OP position
+4) Process for Nominations, Selection and Ending of OP position